- Home

 All other streets are considered Second Priority Areas.

-The policy also sets the following target plowing time frames based on the amount of snowfall received:
+The policy also sets the following target plowing time frames based on the amount of snowfall received.
+During the months of January and February only:

 Continued post storm clean-up efforts include revisiting areas for additional snow removal and hauling operations, storm drain clearing, ice monitoring and periodic application of additional abrasives (especially in shaded areas or on hills), and community sweeping and clean-up after each storm event to help clear abrasives/residual storm effects.

-The fleet operated by the Streets section includes (20) plow trucks, (2) six -wheel spreader trucks, (8) road graders, (3) tractor-trailers for hauling operations, (5) loaders, and (1) truck mounted snow thrower.
+The fleet operated by the Streets section includes (20) plow trucks, (2) six -wheel spreader trucks, (8) road graders, (3) tractor-trailers for hauling operations, (5) loaders, (2) bobcat toolcats, and (1) truck mounted snow thrower.

 During all weather events, there are three (3) critical considerations for the Streets Section: Timing, Texture (Precipitation Type), and Temperature.